Quick facts

 How do deicers work?

-While regular snow removal reduces the potential for slippery conditions, sometimes ice can build-up and create hazards.
-Deicing salts are applied onto icy surfaces and reduce the melting point of water to anywhere from 20°F to - 30°F depending on the formulation.
+While regular snow removal reduces the potential for slippery conditions, sometimes ice can build up and create hazards.
+Deicing salts are applied onto icy surfaces and reduce the melting point of water from 20°F to - 30°F depending on the formulation.
 This prevents ice from forming.

 According to the Minnesota Pollution Control Agency, sodium chloride is the most commonly used product for deicing roads, sidewalks, parking lots and driveways.
 Other deicing chemicals include magnesium chloride, calcium chloride, calcium magnesium acetate and urea.